S3umish/Sunitee.github.io/_posts/2020-10-22-the_best_way_to_eat_an_elephant.markdown

 ---
 layout: post
-title:      "The Best Way to Eat an Elephant "
+title:      " The Best Way to Eat an Elephant "
 date:       2020-10-22 15:06:44 -0400
 permalink:  the_best_way_to_eat_an_elephant
 ---